toextendmylimits/Amazon_coding/to-do-list.md

 Turned out I didn't do well in last 2 days.
 I spent a lot of time reading news about US politics.
 This was hugely wrong.
 From now to next Saturday, I shouldn't read any news about US politics!!!
 When I feel sleep or tired and want to relax, I can watch videos online.

 From today on, I should really focus 30% on leadership principle questions, 40% on system design, and 30% on coding.

+## 20/1/24
+My life has been a total mess.
+In the past 2 days, I spent a lot of time reading news about US politics.
+This was so wrong!
+In next week, I should not spend any time reading news about US politics at all.
+I think I will make it.